CMSgov/CMCS-DSG-DSS-Certification-Staging/Ongoing Reporting/Interoperability (IO) API Metrics/readme.md

     - Select the correct Module (Column A) for the API associated with the metric (see Table 1).
     - Use the same name from the “CMS Attestations” tab for Related System Name (Required) (Column B).
     - Identify the Outcome/CEF Reference # (Column C) based on the Module label(s).
     - Format the Metric ID (Column E) using either “CR” or “ST”, according to whether the metric applies to a CMS-required (CR) outcome or a state-specific (ST) outcome and the applicable Module label.
-        - For example, the Metric ID for the CMS-required outcome for Tennessee’s Patient Access API would be TN-CR-IOPAA-01.1.
-        - The Metric ID for Tennessee’s state-specific outcome for its Provider Directory API would be TN-ST-IOPRD-01.1.
 - Include the required CEF metrics of Open Privacy and Security Issues. (*effective 07/01/2026* per SHO #25-003)
 - On the Metric Data tab:
     - Include the number of open privacy and security issues for technical environments hosting the Interoperability API solutions.

-## Submit ORWs Interoperability API Metrics
+## Submit ORWs for Interoperability API Metrics
 In submitting Interoperability API metrics, the state must:
-- Submit the Interoperability API Metrics in a single ORW: The state should report metrics for all Interoperability API types in one ORW file.
+- Report the Interoperability API Metrics in a single ORW: The state should report metrics for all Interoperability API types in one ORW file.
 The ORW file should only contain metrics for Interoperability APIs.
-- Submit the Interoperability API Metrics ORWs in A Designated Subfolder: All the Interoperability API metric ORW files should be uploaded to the folder of */1.
+- Upload the Interoperability API Metrics ORWs in A Designated Subfolder: All the Interoperability API metric ORW files should be uploaded to the folder of */1.
 State Submission/[StateAbbreviation] - Interop/*.
 For example, for the state of Tennessee, a subfolder of */1.
 State Submission/TN – Interop/* should be used.

 ## References
 - [Interoperability and Patient Access Final Rule, May 2020](https://www.federalregister.gov/documents/2020/05/01/2020-05050/medicare-and-medicaid-programs-patient-protection-and-affordable-care-act-interoperability-and)